-We are pleased to present our Sustainability Statement for fourth (4th) consecutive years.
+We are pleased to present our Sustainability Statement for fifth (5th) consecutive years.
 It covers our diverse achievements in creating economic, environmental and social value for a wide array of stakeholders.
-This statement refers to the financial year from 1 February 2020 to 31 January 2021, unless indicated otherwise, it has been prepared in accordance to the Global Reporting Initiative (“GRI”) G4 Guidelines.
+This statement refers to the financial year from 1 February 2021 to 31 January 2022, unless indicated otherwise, it has been prepared in accordance with Bursa Malaysia Sustainability Reporting Guide 2nd Edition and the Global Reporting Initiative (“GRI”) Standards.

 This statement focus on the Group’s business operation of marketing and manufacturing of multiwall industrial paper sacks and corrugated carton boxes which includes its manufacturing factories in Selangor and Perak.

 Based on our Group’s corporate vision statement, we have drawn out our sustainability strategy focusing on the three pillars of sustainability: economy, environment and society.
 In contributing to these pillars, we focus our efforts and resources on innovative technology, quality assurance and human capital development.

 We aim to be a trusted global player in delivering industrial, property and construction solutions to an international and local clientele.